kailash-manasarovar/statement/docs/personal/hacking.md

 ## Effect on me

 - When I think about how long Domingo the piano teacher and his family and associates had access to my private home life without my knowledge, and how often I must have been wondering around naked, or doing intimate things in my home that no one should have been watching, I feel really extremely upset and violated.
-- When I consider that he and the men of Denia also had access to documents and personal information of an extraordinarily personal nature, I'm sickened.
+- When I consider that he and the men of Dénia also had access to documents and personal information of an extraordinarily personal nature, I'm sickened.
 - I hope that police investigate properly, get the evidence they need, and make arrests, and that people go to jail, I really do.
 - I'm sure my experience is the tip of an enormous iceberg.